Want to Play?

 With regards to anywhere else, please see the councils' advice at http://www.dorsetforyou.com/399174.
 If unavailable, go to Dorset For You and enter Busking in the Search Engine.

-Why do we not encourage applications from Acts to play at Swanage Blues Festivals?
+Why do we no longer accept applications from Acts to play at Swanage Blues Festivals?

 Swanage Blues Festival started in 2001 as a birthday party and in 2007 developed into a ‘Pub Trail’ held twice a year in March and October to attract people into town when it would otherwise be very quiet.
-Admission is free and some festival-goers voluntarily purchase a support wristband to help with costs towards the not-for-profit organisation.
-The ‘Venues’ are small pubs and restaurants, a hotel bar, a British Legion club, two rooms in holiday parks and on this occasion a golf club too.
+Admission is Free and some festival-goers voluntarily purchase a low price support wristband to help with costs towards the not-for-profit organisation that runs the event.
+The ‘Venues’ are nearly all small pubs and restaurants, a hotel bar, a British Legion club, two rooms in holiday parks and a golf club.

-You see, many venues specifically request the same acts back again because they work well together, their customers want them, the musicians have become ‘part of the family’ and they know it’s going to be a financial success.
-Why risk all that by getting rid of their regular bands to take a chance on someone new?
-Sometimes a substitute band is required because the regular band didn’t reach the venue’s expectations last time, a musician is taken ill, the band splits up, takes a sabbatical, is touring abroad or something like that.
-Even then, each venue has specific needs and knows exactly the type of act they want, and if the venue hasn’t a specific substitute in mind, there are dozens of bands on file from which to choose – most of the acts on the ‘reserve’ list have played here previously or done particularly well at Stan's Blues Jamboree or at open mic or jam sessions.
+Unlike most festivals, where the organiser hires a site or a number of venues, here the venues are 'hosts' of the event.
+Almost all specifically request the same acts back again because they work well together, their customers want them, the musicians have become ‘part of the family’ and the venues know it will be another success financially.
+They don’t want to risk all that by getting rid of their regular bands to take a chance on someone new.
+Sometimes a venue may require a substitute band because the regular band isn't available or (on rare occasions) didn't reach the venue’s expectations last time.
+Even then, each venue has specific needs and knows exactly the type of act they want, and if the venue hasn’t a specific substitute in mind, there are dozens of bands on file from which to choose.
+There are many acts on the ‘reserve’ list that have played here previously or done particularly well at Stan's Blues Jamboree or at open mic or jam sessions.

 With regard to the open mic slots, jam sessions and showcases, there is no guarantee that anybody will make the transition to a paid gig, it says that above.
 It’s the exception rather than the rule, but it is a way to improve your chances, that’s all.
 One particular musician comes to mind.
 He tried for years to get a gig of any sorts at Swanage Blues; did the Open Mics and Jams for ages, and then eventually got a showcase slot.
 After that so many fans and musicians demanded his return, his band was booked at a venue and he has become a regular.
 He had to work very hard indeed for a long time to get his place here.